 If passed, Guatemala’s government would be unable to enforce the rule of law in rural areas, as stipulated by the Alliance for Prosperity.
 This is a US investment of $750 million in Guatemala, El Salvador, and Honduras to combat insecurity and illegal immigration.
 Robinson’s collectivist allies could issue judgments and block enforcement, especially along the border.

 Even Robinson’s allies have affirmed US meddling in the 2015 elections.
-In an interview with Granma, Cuba’s Communist Party newspaper, a former comandante of the Fidel Castro-aligned Guerrilla Army of the Poor (EGP), Pablo Monsanto, stated that “traditional [political] parties … leading in the polls were seriously harmed by political actions driven by the US embassy.”
+In an interview with Granma, Cuba’s Communist Party newspaper, a former comandante of the Fidel Castro-aligned Rebel Armed Forces (FAR), Pablo Monsanto, stated that “traditional [political] parties … leading in the polls were seriously harmed by political actions driven by the US embassy.”

 The procedure for nominating judges and the attorney general includes primarily professionals outside of government — the Bar Association and law-schools deans.
 Robinson’s reforms would centralize this process in the hands of incumbent judges, mostly Obama-aligned collectivists, who could perpetuate their positions in Guatemala’s power structure.